 - Canadian Bankers’ Association as part of its intervention at the Supreme Court of Canada in the matter of Callidus v. the Queen (2018).

-In addition to pleading frequently at the Superior Court of Quebec, sometimes at the Court of Appeal of Quebec, and once at the Supreme Court of Canada, Jocelyn has pleaded at the Tribunal de commerce de Nevers (as part of a French insolvency proceeding), the Newfoundland and Labrador Court of Appeal and Supreme Court (trial division) and the Court of Queen's Bench of New Brunswick.
-Jocelyn has also been involved as the lead lawyer for a receiver in a meditation in Zurich, Switzerland.
-He also has been involved in special mandates for the World Bank, including the preparation of reports on the insolvency regimes and creditors' rights regimes in Haiti, Burkina Faso and the member states of the Organisation pour l'Harmonisation en Afrique du Droit des Affaires (OHADA).
+In addition to pleading frequently at the Superior Court of Quebec, sometimes at the Court of Appeal of Quebec, and once at the Supreme Court of Canada, Jocelyn has pleaded at the Tribunal de commerce de Nevers (as part of a French insolvency proceeding), the Newfoundland and Labrador Court of Appeal and Supreme Court (trial division) and the Court of Queen’s Bench of New Brunswick.
+Jocelyn has also been involved as the lead lawyer for a receiver in a mediation in Zurich, Switzerland.
+He also has been involved in special mandates for the World Bank, including the preparation of reports on the insolvency regimes and creditors’ rights regimes in Haiti, Burkina Faso and the member states of the Organisation pour l’Harmonisation en Afrique du Droit des Affaires (OHADA).

-In 2019, Jocelyn was admitted as a member of the Insolvency Institute of Canada, Canada's premiere private sector insolvency organization which draws members from the most senior and experienced Canadian insolvency professionals.
+In 2019, Jocelyn was admitted as a member of the Insolvency Institute of Canada, Canada’s premiere private sector insolvency organization which draws its members from the most senior and experienced Canadian insolvency professionals.
 Jocelyn is also a member of the executive of the Quebec insolvency division of the Canadian Bar Association.

 Jocelyn also holds a chartered professional accountant (CPA) designation, and his accounting and business background is appreciated by clients.